 Everything including the cold meats, salads, fruit and bread rolls, was deliciously fresh.
 We were impressed with the food as were all the other passengers.

 It’s amazing how the boat ride and bush walk stimulated appetites.
 Even so there was enough food for repeat visits to top up.
 Even the kids loved it.

-Later Lamington fingers – an iconic Aussie cake – were served.
+Later Lamington fingers (included in the cost of lunch) – an iconic Aussie cake – were served.

 Whitehaven Beach Camping